CENS logo

 • Grade 10: Advanced Chemistry

-• 80 hours of Community Service over 4 years
+• 60 hours of community Service

 • Grade 9: Advanced Biology